nicoladebbia/CredLink/docs/survival-doctrine.md

 - Bucket policies prevent overwrites (WORM-like behavior)

 ### Provenance Not Truth
-- C2 Concierge provides verifiable provenance of content; it does not assert truth, accuracy, or endorsement
+- CredLink provides verifiable provenance of content; it does not assert truth, accuracy, or endorsement
 - Assertions reflect source and transformations; we block deceptive claims
 - We are a provenance layer, not a fact-checking service